 - Nora feels safe at home.
 She comes to therapy because she wants people and activity in her life but she's afraid t step into the world.

 Each person who comes to me for psychotherapy has a wish, a hope, a request which, if granted or answered, will remove their pain and suffering.
 Their fear will end.
 Their body will be beautiful.
-Their problems and dissatisfaction with their lives will resolve.
+Their problems and dissatisfaction with their lives will be resolved.
 Happiness, freedom and all they desire will come to them.

 This passes.
 The days of sacrificing yourself to exploitation end.
 You discover yourself and what is meaningful to you.
 And you go for it.
 Plus, much to your delight and surprise, much of what you genuinely care for comes to you.
-When you live your authentic self what you care about and respect recognizes you.
+When you live your authentic self, what you care about and respect recognizes you.

 *pix Scarce Swallowtail (Iphiclides podalirius), picture taken in Athens, Greece (March 27, 2005) by Tim Bekaert.
 Public Domain, https://commons.wikimedia.org/w/index.php?curid=97235

 The butterfly developed into its authentic self.
 So did the flowers.
 They exist in harmony where the flower calls to the butterfly and the butterfly is attracted to the flower.
-When you are in harmony with yourself, what is in harmony with you will call you and you will respond.
+When you are in harmony with yourself, what is in harmony with you will call you, and you will respond.
 JP

 Add comment